Lebesgue integral: Introduction

 As part of a general movement toward rigor in mathematics in the nineteenth century, mathematicians attempted to put integral calculus on a firm foundation.
 The Riemann integral—proposed by Bernhard Riemann (1826–1866)—is a broadly successful attempt to provide such a foundation.
 Riemann's definition starts with the construction of a sequence of easily calculated areas that converge to the integral of a given function.
 This definition is successful in the sense that it gives the expected answer for many already-solved problems, and gives useful results for many other problems.

 However, Riemann integration does not interact well with taking limits of sequences of functions, making such limiting processes difficult to analyze.
 This is important, for instance, in the study of Fourier series, Fourier transforms, and other topics.
-The Lebesgue integral is better able to describe how and when it is possible to take limits under the integral sign (via the monotone convergence theorem and dominated convergence theorem).
+The Lebesgue integral describes better how and when it is possible to take limits under the integral sign (via the monotone convergence theorem and dominated convergence theorem).

 While the Riemann integral considers the area under a curve as made out of vertical rectangles, the Lebesgue definition considers horizontal slabs that are not necessarily just rectangles, and so it is more flexible.
 For this reason, the Lebesgue definition makes it possible to calculate integrals for a broader class of functions.
-For example, the Dirichlet function, which is 0 where its argument is irrational and 1 otherwise, has a Lebesgue integral, but does not have a Riemann integral.
+For example, the Dirichlet function, which is 1 where its argument is rational and 0 otherwise, has a Lebesgue integral, but does not have a Riemann integral.
 Furthermore, the Lebesgue integral of this function is zero, which agrees with the intuition that when picking a real number uniformly at random from the unit interval, the probability of picking a rational number should be zero.

 Lebesgue summarized his approach to integration in a letter to Paul Montel:

 The insight is that one should be able to rearrange the values of a function freely, while preserving the value of the integral.
 This process of rearrangement can convert a very pathological function into one that is "nice" from the point of view of integration, and thus let such pathological functions be integrated.